 Scanning electron microscopy

-By late 2019 the Geomicrobiology group will have direct access to a Cryo-FIB-SEM.
-This technique will be used to image samples prepared using cryogenic fixation methods (e.g. plunge freezing and high pressure freezing) to maintain samples in as near-to-native as state as possible.
-By imaging samples at cryogenic temperatures, the oxidation state of oxidation sensitive samples will also be prepared.
-Through the application of a focused ion beam, gallium ions (Ga+) will be used to remove material from the frozen block, one layer at a time.
-This will enable serial block face imaging, resulting in the collection of a stack of images (Figure 1) which are then combined to produce 3D reconstructions of the region of interest.
+This technique is used to image samples prepared using cryogenic fixation methods (e.g. plunge freezing and high pressure freezing) to maintain samples in as near-to-native as state as possible.
+By imaging samples at cryogenic temperatures, the oxidation state of oxidation sensitive samples will also be maintained.
+Through the application of a focused ion beam, gallium ions (Ga+) are used to remove material from the frozen block, one layer at a time.
+This enables serial block face imaging, resulting in the collection of a stack of images (Figure 1), which are then combined to produce 3D reconstructions of the region of interest.

-We make use of SEM equipped with a field emission gun, to study minerals during by microbial Fe cycling.
+The Crossbeam 550L is equipped with a field emission gun, allowing high resolution imaging of cell-mineral aggregates forming during microbial Fe cycling also in regular room temperature samples (not prepared by cryogenic methodologies).
 This includes the formation of Fe(III) minerals such as goethite by the nitrate dependent Fe(II)-oxidizing bacteria Acidovorax sp.
 BoFeN1 (Figure 2).

 Transmission electron microscopy